fahey252/Azure532Certification/DesignAndImplementCloudServices/deploy-a-cloud-service.md

 #### VIP swap a deployment
   * Production: VIP and <dns-prefix>.cloudapp.net.
 Staging: different VIP and <Guid-ID>.cloudapp.net.
   * Conduct a VIP swap operation to re-map the current production VIP and URL to the deployment currently running in the staging environment.
 Production IP address assigned to the VIP is always maintained.
+  * A VIP swap operation does not move role VM instances
+  * A VIP swap remaps both the VIP and the URL.
   * VIPs should swap quickly.
 Can delete staging slot once deployment is complete.
+  * Can swap staging to production and back and forth.

 #### Implement continuous deployment from Visual Studio Online (VSO)
   * Automatically build and deploy a cloud service upon check-in.